FAQs & Safety

 While enjoying your candle please be safe!

 It is very important that you burn candles responsibly.
-Please follow these guidelines to ensure their safe use, and provide you with maximum burn time.
+Please follow these guidelines to ensure their safe

 For the first burn, make sure the wax melts to the sides of the jar.

 This will help prevent tunneling, give it an even burn, and extend the life of your candle.

 Even if you're just leaving the room, extinguish your candles.
 Be sure the wick ember is no longer glowing.

 Never use a candle as a night light.

 Keep burning candles away from all flammable objects.